akcone2003/chills_study/README.md

 5. **Aggregation of Questionnaire Scales (Future Feature)**:
    - The pipeline is designed to identify and aggregate columns belonging to known questionnaire scales (e.g., MODTAS, VVIQ).
-   - Users can specify aggregation methods (`mean`, `sum`, `max`) for these scales.
+   - Data is ready for use in statistical analysis software such as JAMOVI

 6. **Processed Data Preview and Download**:
-   - The app displays a preview of the processed data and provides a download option for the final cleaned dataset.
+   - The app displays a preview of the processed data and provides a download option for the encoded dataset and the final cleaned dataset, which includes aggregated behavioral measure scores.

 7. **QA Report Download**:
    - Users can view and download a detailed QA report that includes information on missing values, outliers, and any flagged entries.